apache/drill/_docs/develop-custom-functions/040-adding-custom-functions-to-drill.md

 To add a custom function to Drill, complete the following steps:

   1. Add the sources JAR file and the classes JAR file for the custom function to the Drill classpath on all nodes running a Drillbit.
 To add the JAR files, copy them to `<drill installation directory>/jars/3rdparty`.
-  2. On all nodes running a Drillbit, add the name of the package that contains the classes to the main Drill configuration file in the following location:

-        <drill installation directory>/conf/drill-override.conf
-	To add the package, add the package name to `drill.logical.function.package+=`.
+  2. Your class jar file should contain a `drill-module.conf` file at its root.
+  3. The `drill-module.conf` file should contain the packages to scan for functions `drill.classpath.scanning.package+=`.
 Separate package names with a comma.

     **Example**

-		drill.logical.function.package+= [“org.apache.drill.exec.expr.fn.impl","org.apache.drill.udfs”]
+		drill.classpath.scanning.package+= "com.mydomain.drill.fn"
   3. On each Drill node in the cluster, navigate to the Drill installation directory, and issue the following command to restart the Drillbit:

         <drill installation directory>/bin/drillbit.sh restart